NotAKidoS/NAK_CVR_Mods/RCCVirtualSteeringWheel/README.md

 # RCCVirtualSteeringWheel

-Experiment with making rigged RCC vehicle steering wheels work for VR steering input.
+Allows you to physically grab rigged RCC steering wheels in VR to provide steering input.
+No explicit setup required other than defining the Steering Wheel transform within the RCC component.

 ---